PyBites-Open-Source/eatlocal/README.md

 ## Updates

-eatlocal has been updated to work with version 2.0 of the PyBites platform.
+eatlocal 1.0.0+ has been updated to work with version 2.0 of the PyBites platform.

 ### Breaking Changes

+#### Version 1.1.0
++ Uses the bite slug for the name of the directory.

+#### Version 1.0.0
 + eatlocal version `1.0.0` only works on the new platform (v2).
 + eatlocal directory no longer has to be a git repository.
 + Submitting a bite no longer pushes it to GitHub.